mrorigo/tuiql/docs/USER_GUIDE.md

 ### General Usage
 1. **Always check connection status**: After opening a database, verify that the connection was successful.
 2. **Use read-only mode**: When you only need to query data, use `:ro` to prevent accidental modifications.
-3. **Command history**: Use the up and down arrow keys to navigate through previous commands.
+3. **Command history**: Use the ↑/↓ arrow keys to navigate through previous commands.
+4. **Reverse history search**: Press Ctrl+R to search through your command history interactively.
-4. **Tab completion**: SQL queries support intelligent completion - press Tab for suggestions.
+5. **Tab completion**: SQL queries support intelligent completion - press Tab for contextual suggestions (keywords, table names, column names).
+6. **Persistent sessions**: Your command history and performance metrics are automatically saved to `~/.tuiql/` and persist between sessions.

 ### Schema Exploration
 1. **Start with schema overview**: Use `:tables` to get a quick understanding of your database structure.